9 May 2025

 Explanation: After years of hardship repaying debt, Madame Loisel learns the necklace she borrowed was not real, underscoring themes of vanity and misfortune.

-78. In The Handsomest Drowned Man in the World, how do the villagers change?
+78. Who is the author of The Handsomest Drowned Man in the World?

 80. In The Blue Umbrella, what theme does the umbrella symbolize?